10 Tips to Help Turn Your Blog Posts into an eBook

 The primary dividing line (in my opinion) between a blog post and an eBook is all of the additional media you can work into an eBook.
 Specifically, you want to represent your data in a solidly readable way.
 Charts, graphs, plots; you know the drill.
 This is stuff a lot of people don't typically add to blog posts because readers tend to flip past them and just use images as a sort of fluff.

-Data in Blog Post
+Data In Blog Post

 Screenshots serve the same purpose, and if screenshots are relevant to your topic, add them as well.